Bounding the inefficiency of outcomes in generalized second price auctions: Model and Equilibrium Concepts

 It is known that, for any game, the price of anarchy in coarsely correlated strategies is precisely equal to the price of total anarchy \cite{BHLR-08}.
 Thus, to analyze the performance of GSP when players play repeated strategies, it is sufficient to analyze coarsely correlated equilibria of GSP. }

 \paragraph{Learning with uncertainty.} Next we describe our model of learning in repeated GSP auctions with uncertainty.
 In this model, each round of the GSP auction occurs with the same slots, but the valuation profile $\vals$ and quality factors $\gamma$ are redrawn from $(\mathbf{F},\mathbf{G})$ on each round\footnote{In fact, we can also think of the set of players as changing on each round: if player $i$ is assigned type $0$ on a given round, this can be interpreted as player $i$ not being present in that round.}.
-These changes to ad quality and types can be thought of as being due to the context of the search query that initiates each auction instance, which can change between rounds.
+These changes to ad quality and types can be thought of as being due to the context of the search query that initiates each auction instance, which can change between rounds. {As before, learning requires only that players observe their own outcome each round, and not the results for other players.} {I.e., a player learns whether or not her ad was clicked, and if so the price per click, but does not necessarily observe the outcomes or bids of other players nor the realization of $\gamma$.} {We again refer to Auer et al. \cite{AU95} for a discussion of no-regret algorithms with limited feedback.}

 Suppose that each player has a finite type space\footnote{For instance, one could assume that valuations are bounded and multiples of some arbitrarily small increment.}.
 Let $\vals^t, \gamma^t$ be the type profile and quality factors drawn at round $t$.
 Given a declaration sequence $D$ and type $\tilde{v}_i$ for player $i$, we denote by $I(i,\tilde{v}_i)$ the subsequence of $D$ consisting of the set of rounds in which player $i$ has type $\tilde{v}_i$, i.e., $I(i,\tilde{v}_i) = \{t; v_i^t = \tilde{v}_i\}$.
 Define $I^T(i,\tilde{v}_i)$ analogously with respect to $D^T$.
 Given a sequence of type profiles and quality factors that represent the realization of these random quantities over the rounds of the auction, we say that player $i$ has vanishing regret in declaration sequence $D$ if player $i$ has vanishing regret (in the sense of the full information game) on the subsequence $I(i,\tilde{v}_i)$ of $D$ for each possible type $\tilde{v}_i$.
 Formally: